EMC China Lab

 Mechanical Performance testing

-1. Small Parts Test: Checks whether the toy contains small parts that coULd be accidentally swallowed by children.
+1. Small Parts Test: Checks whether the toy contains small parts that could be accidentally swallowed by children.

 2. Sharp Edges and Points Test: Detects whether the edges and points of the toy are excessively sharp.